nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

 # Install fastqc
 conda install fastqc

-# See what parameters are availble
+# See what parameters are available
 fastqc --help

 # Create a test directory